clemlatz/cheatsheets/git.md

 * HEAD^:{file} : Show {file} snapshot from last commit

 ### git rebase
-Reorganise commits before push
+Replay commits
+* master : replay commits from master to current branch
--i : interactive mode
+* -i : interactive mode

+### git revert {hash}
+Undo changes of {hash} commit and create a new commit
+* -n : do it without committing again

 ## Remote